Moru Curry Recipe

 Moru curry served in a bowl.

 This recipe can be made with or without coconut.
-I am sharing both versions in the post below, choose the one that you like better.
+I am sharing both versions in the post below; please choose the one you prefer.

-This Kerala-style seasoned buttermilk is popularly served as a part of Onam Sadya.
-You can also serve it with steamed rice, pickle and papadam for a comforting meal.
+This Kerala-style seasoned buttermilk is commonly served as part of the Onam Sadya.
+You can also serve it with steamed rice, pickle, and papadam for a comforting meal.

 Ingredients